Golden76z/Golden76z/README.md

 # Damien PROUET
 **Full Stack Developer Student**

-Hi, I'm Damien PROUET, a passionate developer with expertise across multiple technologies.
+A passionate developer with expertise across multiple technologies.
 I specialize in building robust backend services using Go and creating dynamic web applications with JavaScript, HTML, and CSS.
 My experience extends to mobile development, where I leverage Dart and Flutter to craft cross-platform apps.
-I enjoy tackling complex problems and continuously exploring new programming paradigms to deliver efficient, scalable solutions.
-Having worked independently on various projects, I've developed strong problem-solving skills and a deep understanding of software architecture principles.

 ## Some stats
 <table>